cockroachdb/docs/v22.1/indexes.md

 ### Creation

-Each table automatically has an index created called `primary`, which indexes either its [primary key](primary-key.html) or&mdash;if there is no primary key&mdash;a unique value for each row known as `rowid`.
+Each table automatically has an index created called `<tbl>_pkey`, which indexes either its [primary key](primary-key.html) or&mdash;if there is no primary key&mdash;a unique value for each row known as `rowid`.
 We recommend always defining a primary key because the index it creates provides much better performance than letting CockroachDB use `rowid`.

  To require an explicitly defined primary key for all tables created in your cluster, set the `sql.defaults.require_explicit_primary_keys.enabled` [cluster setting](cluster-settings.html) to `true`.